susynt/SusyNtuple/doc/contributing.md

 git push origin some-project  # push your changes to github
 ```
 Notes:
+- feature development should generally always occur on a dedicated
+  branch, rather than on the master branch
 - try to pick a branch name that is short and describes what you are
   trying to do
 - when you have made enough progress, push to github, then issue a